-The Catskill Biological Field Station offers a diverse range of opportunities for research, education, and outreach.
+The 270-acre Catskill Biological Field Station offers a diverse range of opportunities for research, education, and outreach.
 On this active proving ground, museum professionals and students can observe nature, and explore advancements in field research and collecting.
 Unique immersive programs offer a capstone experience on historical expedition practices.

 After agricultural use for over 150 years, the Dante Family’s Top Rock Farm has been permitted to steadily revert back to forestland.
 The area abounds with the history of old stone walls, pastures, orchards, and bluestone quarries, and the rich wildlife found in the young forests and wetlands.